You have just earned your commercial pilot license and want to build 1500 flight hours as a pilot quicker.

-No one will give you the to fly an airplane just for hanging around in the airport with your commercial pilot’s license.
+No one will allow you to fly an airplane just for hanging around in the airport with your commercial pilot’s license.

-Even if someone wants to give you some flight hours, highly likely, there is already someone waiting to fly with more priority.
+Even if someone wants to give you some flight hours, that someone is likely waiting to fly with more priority.

 The best thing to do while hanging out at the airport is to make new friends.

 Go to the airport, talk to all the pilots, and make more friends.